 Project Description

 Poetry is a powerful medium which cuts directly to universal feelings, thoughts and potentially speaks the language of the heart.
 At the same time it involves extremely personal associations and culture, class, age and temperament play their part in what is enjoyed.
 It can provide an invisible bridge of understanding for shaky times.
 I also think it best appreciated in small doses of time.
+Song lyrics have the same effect with music of course!
+See music tab of this site.

 Within this booklet below are some poems that work for me.
 There is no reason that a person later in life will be drawn particularly to a type or style of poetry though there might be an enjoyment of the rhythm involved in some.
 If you or the person involved can remember the first verse of a poem then that can be a positive experience in itself!
 As with music, I have noticed that there is something calming in the repetition of recurring sets of sounds which can make for a deeper appreciation of the meaning.

 If you can remember the first verse of a poem then this is a good start!
 Reading poetry can be an engaging and powerful experience whether it is reciting aloud or listening passively in company.
-Poetry can be a focus for the beginning or ending of a Reminiscence group.
-A facilitator could punctuate a session with poetry as a way of expanding a topic.
-Do see this Corona inspired website created in July 2020 that allows you to take away a gift of a poem through a rainbow process uniquely for you:

 https://www.poetryhealthservice.com